“‘Presence’ is the mother-load of transformation” — Michael Blas

 Circling Masterminds live at the intersection of Authentic Relating, entrepreneurship and social change.
 They are like a Mastermind but with an over-arching relational context.
 It’s like a Mastermind with more connection intent; or maybe a Circling group with more developmental intent.
 I have been running these groups for 5 years and they have been both super-fun and super-transformational for all of us, including a men’s group that has been running weekly now for 4+ years.
 The invitation here is to stay in connection through (or maybe because) of the real-world challenges of our lives.

-What is the purpose of a Mastermind Circle (or “MC”)?
+What is the purpose of a Circling Mastermind (or “CM”)?

 “You don’t need to get what you want if you can express what you want” – Strephon Kaplan-Williams

 - Are you looking for a “band of brothers” (and sisters) who know you, who care for you, and are rooting for your success?

 - Have you experienced Authentic Relating and Circling practices, become excited at their potential for personal and social transformation, and want to apply it to “real life”?